New Oxford Sparks videos - call for proposals

 Public Engagement - news Public Engagement - opportunity

 The Oxford Sparks team is excited to announce that the platform is relaunching in Michaelmas 2021!
-Alongside some shiny new branding, we will be regularly creating live action video content which will be shared across our website and social media channels (YouTube, Twitter, Facebook and Instagram).
+Alongside some shiny new branding, we will be regularly creating live action video content which will be shared across the Sparks website and social media channels (YouTube, Twitter, Facebook and Instagram).

 Tell me more about these videos...